raine/anki-llm/README.md

 convention `漢字[かんじ]`, and `anki-llm tts` routes that reading into the provider's native pronunciation mechanism:

-Each provider gets the furigana routed into its native pronunciation mechanism — SSML `<sub>` tags for Azure, plain-kana substitution for OpenAI, Google, and Polly.
-If you'd rather have the provider read the raw kanji directly, leave the `[reading]` annotations out — plain text without annotations passes through unchanged.
+Each provider gets the furigana routed into its native pronunciation mechanism:
+SSML `<sub>` tags for Azure, plain-kana substitution for OpenAI, Google, and Polly.
+If you'd rather have the provider read the raw kanji directly, leave the `[reading]` annotations out; plain text without annotations passes through unchanged.

 Each `[...]` annotation is bound to the immediately preceding run of CJK